lexiforest/curl_cffi/README.md

 Supported impersonate versions, as supported by my [fork](https://github.com/yifeikong/curl-impersonate) of [curl-impersonate](https://github.com/lwthiker/curl-impersonate):

 However, only Chrome-like browsers are supported.
+Firefox support is tracked in #55

 - chrome99
 - chrome100